GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-messagelist-layout.md

         // To have the avatarView aligned at top with rest of the we need to set leading alignment to `mainContainer`. mainContainer.alignment = .leading

+        // Set inset to zero to be aligned with message author textView?.textContainerInset = .zero

         // Get subviews of container holding `bubbleContentContainer` when we disabled `.bubble` option. let subviews = bubbleThreadMetaContainer.subviews